decentralized-identity/jsonld-document-loader/README.md

 Document loaders enable decentralized security, interoperability and extensibility while gaurding against vendor lock in.

+In the linked data community, one mechanism for bridging vendor networks, a permissioned IPFS and Hyperledger Indy is to expose resources on both networks through a common interface.

+This module helps you build a common interface to multiple networks easily.

 ```
 npm i @transmute/jsonld-document-loader --save
 ```